-BPTC Major Scholarship, Inner Temple
+BPTC Major Scholarship, Inner Temple (2013)

-Duke of Edinburgh Award, Inner Temple
+GDL Exhibition and Duke of Edinburgh Entrance Scholarship, Inner Temple (2012)

 BPTC, City Law School: Very Competent